-In December 2010, the Icelandic Parliament passed the Act on Special Tax on Financial Undertakings under which certain types of financial institution, including the Issuer, are required to pay an annual levy of the carrying amount of their liabilities as determined for tax purposes.
+In December 2010, the Icelandic Parliament passed the Act on Special Tax on Financial Institutions, No. 155/2010 under which certain types of financial institution, including the Issuer, are required to pay an annual levy of the carrying amount of their liabilities as determined for tax purposes.
 This levy was originally 0.041 per cent. but, in December 2011, a transitional provision was introduced under which financial institutions had to pay an additional 0.0875 per cent. of their tax base as assessed for the years 2012 and 2013.
 In 2013, the levy was increased and set at 0.376 per cent. of the total debt of the Issuer excluding tax liabilities in excess of ISK 50 billion at the end of the year.
 This levy remained unchanged until 1 January 2020 when it was reduced to 0.145 per cent.
 Non-financial subsidiaries are exempt from this tax.
 There can be no assurance that the levy will not be further increased.

-In June 2009, the Icelandic Parliament adopted an amendment to the Income Tax Act No. 90/2003 (the "ITA") as a result of which payments of Icelandic sourced interest by an Icelandic debtor, such as the Issuer, to a foreign creditor, including holders of Covered Bonds who are not Icelandic, are taxable in Iceland at at current rate of 12 per cent.
+In June 2009, the Icelandic Parliament adopted an amendment to the Income Tax Act No. 90/2003 (the ITA) as a result of which payments of Icelandic sourced interest by an Icelandic debtor, such as the Issuer, to a foreign creditor, including holders of Bonds who are not Icelandic, are taxable in Iceland at a current rate of 12.0 per cent.
 However individuals are not subject to taxation on interest income up to ISK 300.000 or lower per year.
-This tax is applicable unless the foreign creditor can demonstrate and obtain approval from the Directorate of Inland Revenue in Iceland that an exemption applies, such as the existence of a relevant double taxation treaty, and in such case the provisions of the double tax treaty will apply.
+This taxation is applicable unless the foreign creditor can demonstrate and obtain approval from the Directorate of Inland Revenue in Iceland that an exemption applies, such as the existence of a relevant double taxation treaty, and in such case the provisions of the double tax treaty will apply.
 Bonds issued by energy companies and certain financial institutions, including bonds issued by the Issuer, are also subject to exemption.
 The exemption, subject to certain other requirements, applies to bonds that are held through a clearing system, such as Euroclear and Clearstream, Luxembourg, within a member state of the Organisation for Economic Co-operation and Development (OECD), the European Economic Area (EEA), a founding member state of European Free Trade Association (EFTA) or the Faroe Islands.

 In December 2011, the Icelandic Parliament passed the Act on Tax on Financial Activities, No. 165/2011, under which certain types of financial institutions, including the Issuer, were required to pay a special additional tax levied on all remuneration paid to employees, with effect from 1 January 2012.
 The levy is currently set at 5.5 per cent. of such remuneration.
 Additionally, Act No. 165/2011 amended Article 71 of the ITA, regarding income tax of legal entities, and imposed a special additional income tax on legal entities liable for taxation according to Article 2 of Act No. 165/2011, which includes the Issuer.
 The levy is set at 6 per cent. on income over ISK 1 billion, disregarding joint taxation and transferable losses.
-The aforementioned taxes and levies placed on the Issuer increases the cost burden on the Issuer and subjects it to a competitive disadvantage relative to other competitors, which are not subject to such taxes or levies.